jentrata/jentrata-msh/README.md

 ### Notes

-If Jentrata's docker container doesn't detected a postgresql server on the configured hostname and port, it will pause and retry to connect until one is made available.
+If Jentrata's docker container doesn't detect a postgresql server on the configured hostname and port, it will pause and retry to connect until one is made available.

 ### Requirements